-The street-facing façade is placed at or close to the front or street side lot line, with the entrance at sidewalk grade.
+Building frontage where the street-facing façade is placed at or close to the front or street side lot line, with the entrance at sidewalk grade.
 This type is conventional for retail frontage.
 It is commonly equipped with cantilevered shed roof or awning.
 The absence of a raised ground floor story precludes residential use on the ground floor facing the street, although this use is appropriate behind and above.